 So you’ve decided on building a new home, and want to go with a timber frame.
 Great choice!
-While you may have countless questions along this journey, one of the most important is “What timber should I use for the framing of my house?”
+While you may have countless questions along this journey, one of the most important is “What framing timber should I use?”

 It’s not an easy question, especially considering how many varieties of timber are available.
 To streamline your decision-making process, we’ve put together a list of the best timber species and options for building a house frame.